Australian native bees: Defense

 Eleven species, of these social native bees, are in two genera, Tetragonula and Austroplebeia, and have no sting.

 The stings of most Australian native species of bee will cause relatively minor discomfort to most people and are, "not as painful as those of a bull ant or paper wasp and last only a few minutes".
-However, they may sting more than once, and can cause an allergic reaction—increasing effect associated with repeated exposure to the antigen.
+However, they do not have barbed stings and may sting more than once, and can cause an allergic reaction—increasing effect associated with repeated exposure to the antigen.